buy traditional jewelry from JungleOutpost.com and NewGuineaArt.com

 The Papua New Guinea currency equivalent of the dollar is called the kina, but shells are still used in traditional ceremonial payments.

-Another traditional unit of shell currency is the toea, a shell armband.
-The Papua New Guinea coins were named after these armbands.
+(left) Another traditional unit of shell currency is the toea like the one used in this shell pendant.
+The Papua New Guinea coins were named after these disks.
 100 toea coins equal one kina in the PNG currency.

-The Papua New Guinea kina coin has a hole just like this shell disk, so they may be strung together.
-The shell disks are cut with bamboo drills.
+The Papua New Guinea kina coin has a hole like the shell disks, so they may be strung together.
+(These metal kinas were later discontinued.)
+Shell disks are cut with bamboo drills.

 BILAS | Shells are Gold | Tooth and Bone | String and Things